 concerns that may arise.

-there are many predators out there today who would love to steal your identity
+predators out there who would love to steal your identity and ruin

-concerned about themselves and what they can gain by taking on the identity
+themselves and what they can gain by taking on the identity of

-of individuals who are unaware of what is happening often until absolute credit
+individuals who are unaware of what is happening, often until the

-chaos has broken out.
-There are many great tips for protecting yourself from
+point of absolute credit chaos.
+There are many great tips for

-identity theft at the Federal Trade Commission's website.
+protecting yourself from identity theft at the Federal Trade Commission's

-debts over time.
-Although this may take some time to accomplish, debts did
+time.
+Although this may take some time to accomplish, debts did not

-not happen overnight and neither will the "fix".
-But, with time, consistency,
+happen overnight and neither will the "fix."
+But, with time,

-determination, and wise planning, the "fix" will become reality.
+consistency, determination and wise planning, the "fix" will become